-Marlborough is home to more than half of New Zealand’s production of both Pacific Salmon and Greenshell™ Mussels, and is also a major producer of oysters.
+Marlborough is home to more than half of New Zealand’s production of both Pacific Salmon and Greenshell™ Mussels.
 As a result, the aquaculture sector is a significant economic driver within the Marlborough business community, and across the Top of the South Island.

 Based predominantly in the Marlborough Sounds, the industry provides significant employment and holds a great deal of potential for positively impacting communities, particularly in Picton and Havelock.